Skip to main content

 Students

-2. There are three levels of certification awarded based on how many points you achieve.
-Each level provides you with an additional entry into raffles to win fun, reusable prizes.
+2. Completing the survey enters you into monthly raffles to win reusable prizes.
 Prizes include reusable tote bags, water bottles, metal straws and more.
+You will be notified via email if you win a raffle.

 Student holding a plant and smiling